Chief (DC Comics): Post-Crisis

 Towards the end of Grant Morrison's Doom Patrol run, Caulder is discovered working on a nanotechnology bomb that will destroy half the world and replace it with humans transformed into freaks of nature — his theory being that from the destruction would rise a better human race.
 He murders the original Tempest, Joshua Clay, to protect his secret but the Doom Patrol succeed in stopping his plans.

 During these events, he is killed by a creation of Dorothy Spinner's known as the Candlemaker.
-Dr. Will Magnus of the Metal Men builds a new body for the Chief, telling him that he should try helping the Patrol to make up for what he did.
+Will Magnus builds a new body for the Chief, telling him that he should try helping the Patrol to make up for what he did.
 Becoming suicidal with guilt, the Chief states that he can never do enough to make up for his actions and uses his new body to rip off his head.
-Magnus is able to save the Chief by getting the head to a cryogenic chamber.
-After this, the Chief exists solely as a disembodied head in a bucket of ice, subsisting on milkshakes.
-He expresses remorse at his actions and rebuilds the Doom Patrol to continue their efforts in the war against weird crime.

-In the final issues of the series, the Chief had combined himself with Alice Wired-for-Sound, one of the SRS (Sexually Remaindered Spirits), who powered the DP Teleporter, as a means for more mobility.
-During the last story arc, Imagine Ari's Friends, the Chief died entering the Tree of Life called the Sephirot.
+His head survives and is preserved in a cryogenic chamber.